nilsramsperger/GroLi/README.md

 - [ ] Display errors from BL in UI
   - [x] Add GlobalViewModel for messages
   - [x] Display nonDismessableMessages
-  - [ ] Handle Errors by setting nonDismessableMessages
+  - [x] Handle Data Errors by setting nonDismessableMessages
+  - [ ] Implement dismissable messages
   - [ ] Test error handling

 ### Switch to CoreData and iCloudKit for storage